tsmx/secure-config/README.md

 Type: `Array`
 Default: `[]`

-With `envVarExports` you can set environment variables out of configuration items by passing an array of objects each having a `key` and `envVar` property where:
+With the `envVarExports` option (or alternatively the `__envVarExports` configuration key) you can set environment variables out of configuration items by passing an array of objects each having a `key` and `envVar` property where:
-- `key` is the name of a configuration item
+- `key` is the name of a configuration item, if the configuration item is not at the top level of the configuration JSON, simply pass the full path to it using dotted notation (see example below)
 - `envVar` is the name of the environment variable to be set with the value of the configuration item
 - both properties must be of type string

-If the configuration item is not at the top level of the configuration JSON, simply pass the full path to it using dotted notation (see example below).

 Suppose you have the following configuation...